vlcn-io/model/ts/packages/value/README.md

 - can be committed atomically (setting a pointer to the new state tree)
 - has no impact if exceptions happen, thus preventing inconsistent state during errors

 Trying to manage a giant tree of completely immutable state can be rather complicated, however.
 Especially when you need to update deeply nested state in that tree.
-And more so when you need to compute what parts of the tree changed in order to notify interested parties.
+It gets harder again when you need to compute what parts of the tree changed in order to notify interested parties.

 ![https://github.com/aphrodite-sh/vulcan/raw/main/assets/redux-tweet.png](https://github.com/aphrodite-sh/vulcan/raw/main/assets/redux-tweet.png)